seanox/aspect-js/manual/en/messages.md

 as 'default' is used.

-After loading the application, Messages are available as an assosiative array and can be used directly in JavaScript and Markup via Expression Language.
+After loading the application, Messages are available as an assosiative array and can be used in JavaScript directly and in the Markup as Expression Language.

 ```javascript
 Messages["contact.title"];